-- International airports are usually quite big and have several terminals, so make sure you know much time you will need to go through the transfer.
+- International airports are usually quite big and have several terminals, so make sure you know how much time you will need to go through the transfer.
 Shuttle buses connect terminals and are fast.
-However, time varies too, some may take 1-5 minutes, but others may take over 15-20 minutes depending on the distance between airport terminals.
+However, time varies too; some may take 1-5 minutes, but others may take over 15-20 minutes depending on the distance between airport terminals.
 The airport is excellent because everywhere you are, it shows how much time you need to walk to another terminal or with a shuttle bus.
 So you can quickly figure out how much time you need to be at the gate on time.

 Transfer Flights with different airlines

 - If you change the airline for your connecting flight, it’s a different procedure.
 You will have to go through security and immigration as if you had reached your destination.
-You will have to pick up your luggage from the landing terminal’s arrival hall and go through the check-in procedure at departures again as if you were starting a completely new flight boarding procedure.
+You must pick up your luggage from the landing terminal’s arrival hall and go through the check-in procedure at departures again as if you were starting a completely new flight boarding procedure.
 In this case, you will need a much more extended layover to ensure you have plenty of time to go through all the above transfer flight procedures.

 Layover Time – How long is it enough?

 It’s hard to tell how long your layover time is enough because of the airport and many unexpected events that may occur at airports.
 Flight delays, air traffic jams, overcrowded terminals and many more are expected at airports.
 It’s better to have a slightly longer layover than a tight time, like 1.5 hours.
 The average layover time is between 2 and 3 hours.

 This most popular flight configuration allows you to reach the transfer gate with no airport rush.
 It allows enough time for walking around, shopping, having a drink, gets fresh and ready to board the connecting flight.

 Connecting Flight Procedure – What you need to check